-Students at The University of Washington face demanding mathematics courses required for engineering, physics, computer science, and other STEM majors.
+Students at the University of Washington face demanding mathematics courses required for engineering, physics, computer science, economics, and other STEM majors.
 Courses in the calculus sequence often become major obstacles even for strong students.

-Many students begin searching for University of Washington calculus help when courses like MATH 125 (Calculus II) become difficult, while others specifically look for a University of Washington calculus tutor who understands the structure of UW mathematics exams.
+Many students begin searching for University of Washington calculus help, UW Calculus 2 help, or UW Calculus 3 help when courses like MATH 124, MATH 125, and MATH 126 become difficult, while others specifically look for a University of Washington calculus tutor who understands the structure of Washington mathematics courses.

 Woody Calculus was created to help university students succeed in demanding mathematics courses.